-Pearl farming involves putting a small piece of the membrane from the donor shell which along with a mollusk, an irritant, is inserted into the gonad of the host shell. the membrane grows and covers the mollusk forming the pearl.
+Pearl farming involves putting a small piece of the membrane from the donor shell, which, along with a mollusk, an irritant, is inserted into the gonad of the host shell.
+The membrane grows and covers the mollusk forming the pearl.
 It takes about 18 months for the formation of a full pearl.
-And on every success, an even bigger mollusk is used to form a larger pearl from the same shell.
+And on every success, an even bigger mollusk is used to create a larger pearl from the same shell.

-Tahitian fish traps are set up in the river, so, fishes flowing with the flow of the water enters the trap and gets trapped.
-The traps are porous enough for the water to leave but the pores are not big enough for the fishes.
+Tahitian set fish traps up in the river, so, fishes flowing with the flow of the water enters the trap and gets trapped.
+The traps are porous enough for the water to leave, but the pores are not big enough for the fishes.

 The locals believe that the sacred eels of Huahine are supposed to be reincarnations of their dead loved ones.
 They don’t kill or eat these eels.